Alexhuszagh/highlight-rms-supporters/README.md

 # Design

-This browser extension/userscript fetches and parses a list of signers to the RMS support letter, and then uses local storage to store stylesheets to highlight their names on Github or Gitlab.
+This browser extension/userscript fetches and parses a list of signers to the RMS support letter, and then uses local storage to store signers to highlight their names on Github or Gitlab.

 # Developing